0rax/BerryOS/README.md

 - `rngd` to enable random number generation offloading to the hardware (provided by `rng-tools5`)
 - `systemd-timesyncd` to handle network time synchronization (configurable via `cloud-init`)

-In the end, BerryOS is just a stripped down version of [Raspberry Pi OS Lite (Stage 2)](https://github.com/RPi-Distro/pi-gen/blob/master/README.md#stage-anatomy) with the addition of `cloud-init`, making it the perfect base to self-host any application your Raspberry Pi.
+In the end, BerryOS is just a stripped down version of [Raspberry Pi OS Lite (Stage 2)](https://github.com/RPi-Distro/pi-gen/blob/master/README.md#stage-anatomy) with the addition of `cloud-init` & `netplan`, making it the perfect base to self-host any application your Raspberry Pi.

 ### Default environment